 Madeira Island is a hiking paradise.
 With over 3000 kilometre of hiking trails in Madeira, you can be busy for weeks exploring all the best walks in Madeira.
-We have been living for 7 months on the island, and still have some new Madeira hiking trails we need to discover.
+We have been living for 7 months on the island, and still have some new Madeira hiking trails left that we need to discover.
 With great hiking weather year round, Madeira is one of the best hiking destinations in Europe.
 From easy levada walks through the UNESCO Laurissilva forest, to epic coastal hikes or steep mountain trails, Madeira has it all!
 In this ultimate guide I share with you our 30 best hikes in Madeira with all the information you need such as hiking maps, what to prepare and all detailed information about the hiking trails in Madeira.

 30 BEST HIKES IN MADEIRA